adamringhede/valist-cli/README.md

 Deploy your website automatically by connecting your GIT repository in GitHub, Bitbucket or Gitlab.

-#### 2. Configure build settings
+#### 2. Configure your build

-Specify a build command for static apps or a Dockerfile to run your website the way you need it to run.
+Run the way you need your application to run by including a Dockerfile to run your own web server or build your static web app.

 #### 3. Deploy every pull request